INDONESIA TRAVEL GUIDES

 Yogyakarta Indonesia Travel Guides

 Also considered as a “developed” city as manifested by the Human Development Index (HDI), Yogyakarta is beginning to be a place of interest mostly to those who are aiming for academic and professional growth as it is also hailed as the center of education of the country.
 It is divided into four regencies (Kulon Progo, Sleman, Bantul, and Gunung Kidul) and one city (Yogyakarta City).
-Examples of tourists spots are Indrayanti Beach; Sono-Budoyu Museum; Kraton; Progo River; Bird Market; Gudeng; and Gembira Loka Zoo.
+Examples of tourist spots are Indrayanti Beach; Sono-Budoyu Museum; Kraton; Progo River; Bird Market; Gudeng; and Gembira Loka Zoo.

 Important travel guides: